 - Before I get to the grind I choose to stretch myself well, smile and decide the task of the day.
 The task of the day is a little fun thing I choose to do during the hour of my morning walk.
 For example, spotting at least 5 new flowers or 2 new birds (as I walk past gardens), or paying more attention to sunlight at play at the horizon.
 It’s fun, keeps my mind occupied, keep me soaking the natural beauty around and be happy at the same time.

 - Reminiscing the moments from the past day that I’m grateful for.
 This is a new addition to the train of thoughts I allow room for in my morning walk.
 It has been quite a mindful addition that keeps me motivated and feeling positive throughout.

 These little steps have been helping me going about melting my stress every morning.
 Seven weeks into brisk morning walk, I can safely report am feeling fitter and more (emotionally) aware of my well-being than what I have felt recently.

-Though there have been dull days when I have been ill or too tired to step out, but the affirmations and the awareness that dawned with stress management, that I am ready to face whatever comes my way has kept me from sinking.
+Though there have been dull days when I have been ill or too tired to step out, the affirmations and the awareness that dawned with stress management, that I am ready to face whatever comes my way has kept me from sinking.

 The song on my mind: Aati rahengi baharein, jaati rahengi baharein ~ Kasme Vaade